 So what are we waiting for?
 Let’s get started!

-Just like NSW, Queensland offers a $15k one off payment, aptly named the Great Start Grant for new homes or even substantially renovated properties valued at less than $750,000.
-On top of this, there’s also a first home stamp duty concession, which means you will pay no stamp duty on the land if you meet the eligibility requirements.
-You will also need to move into your first home within the first year and live in it for at least 6 months.
+Just like NSW, Queensland offers a $15,000 one off payment (or $20,000 if you’re eligible until 20 June, 2017), aptly named the Great Start Grant for new homes or even substantially renovated properties valued at less than $750,000.
+On top of this, there’s also a first home “transfer duty” (previously known as stamp duty in Queensland) concession, which means you will pay no transfer duty on the land if you meet the eligibility requirements.
+You’ll also need to move into your first home within the first year and live in it for at least 6 months.

-First home buyers living in the top end of Australia will be pleased to hear that they receive almost double what first home buyers in the the above states get, with a nice grant of $26,000 for new properties valued at less than $600,000.
-However, the downside is the stamp duty First Home Owner Concession (FHOC) was scrapped on the 4 December 2012.
+New homeowners living in the top end of Australia will be pleased to hear that they can receive plenty more than what first home buyers in the above states get, with a nice grant of up to $26,000 if the home is brand new.
+The property can have any value and still qualify as grant-worthy if it was purchased in 2015 or later.

 Tasmanian first home buyers are entitled to a generous $20,000 lump sum if they meet the requirements of the First Home Builder Boost grant and purchase a new home.
-At the time of writing the grant had been extended by six months, from 1 July 2015 to 31 December 2015.
-You can check what the current offering is here.
+That’s based on the condition that they live in the property for at least 6 months and move in within the first 12 months of the home being built.

 Before you decide that you’ll purchase a property to fulfil your state or territory’s requirements, make sure you follow these top tips:

 Want more tips on purchasing your first property?
 Our first home buyers hub has everything you need, to make first home ownership a breeze.First time buyer guides